Tahj Mowry: Career

 Mowry starred and is perhaps best known as T.J.
 Henderson, a child prodigy, on the sitcom Smart Guy.
 He also played Teddy on the sitcom Full House.
 Mowry has appeared in Disney Channel movies such as Hounded and The Poof Point.
 He had a guest role on the Disney Channel Original Series, The Suite Life of Zack & Cody and in a Star Trek: Voyager episode titled "Innocence".
 Mowry appeared in the movie Are We Done Yet? as Danny Pulu and in Seventeen Again as Willie Donovan.
 Mowry also had an appearance in one episode in the fourth season of Desperate Housewives.
 He guest-starred on an episode of The Game as Melanie Barnett's brother, acting alongside his real-life sister Tia who played Melanie Barnett in the series.
 Mowry performed the voice of Wade in the Disney Channel animated series Kim Possible.

 He sang "Shine Your Light On Me" for School's Out!
 Christmas, "Circle of Life'" on the Disney Channel Circle of Stars recording of The Lion King included on the Platinum Edition DVD, and was featured on a single called "Kick It Out" with Boom Boom Satellites and Flo Rida.
 Mowry also appeared in an episode of Friends where Phoebe sings to kindergartners.

 He starred as Tucker Dobbs in the ABC Family sitcom Baby Daddy, which premiered on June 20, 2012.
 Mowry released his debut single called "Flirt", produced by Excel Beats, in April 2015.
 He released a six-song EP titled Future Funk on August 4, 2015.
 It featured tracks like "Bossy", "Dancing Alone", and "End of the Road".
 He appeared on the daytime talk show The Real with his sister and co-host Tamera Mowry and was a guest co-host for three episodes.
 In 2023, he began starring in the Disney+ series The Muppets Mayhem.

 Personal life

 Mowry dated actress Naya Rivera between 2000 and 2004, after the two worked together on Smart Guy in the 1990s.
-Rivera remained close with Tahj and his sisters, Tia and Tamera, until Rivera's death, and had once helped the sisters find an apartment after they were evicted from their house.

-On July 12, 2020, Mowry posted an Instagram tribute to Rivera, while search operations were underway for her after she went missing while swimming on July 8 at Lake Piru in Southern California.
-Rivera's body was recovered the next day.